WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 ## Capacity and performance

-You can use either _provisioned capacity_ or _on demand_ mode to control
-how many operations your table can handle.
+You can use either _provisioned capacity_ or _on demand_ mode to control how many operations your table can handle.

 ### On demand

 This mode might sound like a serverless dream come true.
 You pay only for what you use and you do not have to worry about scaling your throughput up or down.

 And in 99% of cases, this is exactly what is happening.
 But in that 1% of cases, you might want to "warm" or "pre-provision" internal DDB resources to handle given load.

 ### Provisioned capacity

 Can you forecast the amount of read and write operations your application makes?

 If so, you might want to look into _provisioned capacity_ mode for cost optimization reasons.
 Before you do so, is the engineering time to make those calculations (and make sure that they are up to date) worth the effort?

+### Adaptive capacity

+You might have been thought to avoid hot partitions while designing your access patterns.
+This makes complete sense – the more throughput one partition gets, the less the other would get, right?

+To some extent, this is true, and it would be a very much valid concern if it were not for **adaptive capacity**.
+So what is _adaptive capacity_?

+The mode itself is very well described in [this AWS blog piece](https://aws.amazon.com/blogs/database/how-amazon-dynamodb-adaptive-capacity-accommodates-uneven-data-access-patterns-or-why-what-you-know-about-dynamodb-might-be-outdated/)

+> In practice, it is difficult to achieve perfectly uniform access.
+To accommodate uneven data access patterns, DynamoDB adaptive capacity lets your application continue reading and writing to hot partitions without request failures (as long as you don’t exceed your overall table-level throughput, of course).

+You might be wondering if there is any delay between the throttling happening and the _adaptive capacity_ kicking in. **It used to be the case that we would have to wait a bit for the _adaptive capacity_ to kick in, but it is no longer the case**.
+[Here is the announcement blog entry](https://aws.amazon.com/about-aws/whats-new/2019/05/amazon-dynamodb-adaptive-capacity-is-now-instant/) that talks about _adaptive capacity_ being instant.

+### Auto scaling

+While the _adaptive capacity_ concern was to ensure enough throughput is allocated for a given partition, the **role of the _auto scaling_ is to ensure your table has enough WCU/RCU to handle the load**.

+The _auto scaling_ feature **uses _AWS CloudWatch Alarms_ under the hood** to scale the WCU/RCU.
+This means that **there will be a delay (minutes) between the _auto scaling_ kicking in and the traffic increase**.
+Ideally your traffic would rise gradually, but this might not always be the case.

+If you are faced with **spike traffic loads**, the **_on demand_ capacity mode might be more suited for your use case**.

 ### Throughput Capacity